AbrarZombadker/SEPM/README.md

 # SEPM
-This is a basic Login page
+This is a basic Login page.
-Technologies used HTML & CSS
+Technologies used HTML & CSS.
 This Repository is edited by Sohel Khan, Neha Sawant, Meenaz Shaikh, Golu Singh and Abrar Zombadker